 If the search engine does not feel your description relates to the content or the query, they will craft one.
 The crafted description can be from the logical on-page copy.
 Rewrite the description if the strongest keyword search results return a different description.

 Don’t get caught up on length, I have seen varying ranges.
 A longer than 155-160 character description could get truncated in search results.
 But, a truncated description is not going to penalize your page to search engines.
 I recommend analyzing the truncation in searches to ensure the results read well.
 In some cases, a truncated description can lead to higher click-throughs.
 The full answer in the description gives the user what they want in the search result.
-This limits their need to visit the page and potential explore other parts of your site.
+This limits their need to visit the page and potentially explore other parts of your site.

 A shorter description can limit the real estate in search results.
-The shorter copy can also lead to the search engine filling the space with copy it deems useful to the searcher.
+The shorter copy can also lead to the search engine filling the space with the copy it deems useful to the searcher.
 If you are seeing this type of result in sample searches rewrite your description.

 How to Add Keywords to the H1